A Reverse Minkowski Theorem: Introduction

 \subsection{Acknowledgments}

 We are extremely grateful to Daniel Dadush for sharing his conjecture with us and for many helpful discussions.
 We are also indebted to Barak Weiss for introducing us to stable lattices and their salient properties and for telling us about the technique of ``handling the stable local maxima separately'' from his paper with Uri Shapira~\cite{SW16}.
 We also thank him for his help with the proof of Proposition~\ref{prop:KL_stable_to_unstable}.
 We thank Bo'az Klartag for referring us to~\cite{bobkov11} and for other useful comments.
+We thank Ronen Eldan for showing us how to greatly simplify the proof of Theorem~\ref{thm:same_grad_VL}.
 The first named author thanks Prof.\ Volker Kempe for his help with the two rascals.